Interstate 49 in Arkansas: Future

 In 2022, some studies to reduce the cost was made.
 The height of the planned bridge over the Arkansas River was shortened.
 The new roadway will open as a 4-lane meaning it can be designated as I-49.
 In addition, the existing roadway designated as AR 549 will be redesignated as I-49.
 On October 13, 2022, groundbreaking began on the proposed southern extension of Future I-49 with construction expected to occur 2025 and should be completed by 2035 at latest.
 Phase 1 will be from AR 22 to H Street.
 Phase 2 will be from H Street to I-40.
 The Issue 1 approved in 2020 helped fund the project.
 This segment was estimated to cost $800 million, almost half of which is going to the bridge over the Arkansas River, although a more recent estimate priced the bridge at $250 million, raising up to $1 billion in 2024.ArDOT has mentioned that, after this project, they may work on extending to I-49 southward to Y City.

+On August 22, 2025, ARDOT broke ground on the Interstate 49 Arkansas River Bridge with its completion set for early-2029.
+This came after they started clearing trees and rocks in the area of the future bridge earlier in July 2025.
+The following month in early-September 2025, ARDOT announced that preliminary engineering to extend I-49 from Barling to Y City had begun, although a construction timeline was not established at that time.

-On May 25, 2023, ARDOT announced the proposal of a new north–south route to connect AR 612 near the Northwest Arkansas National Airport to the Bella Vista bypass (I-49) near Centerton.
+On May 25, 2023, ARDOT announced the proposal of a new north–south route to connect AR 642 near the Northwest Arkansas National Airport to the Bella Vista bypass (I-49) near Centerton.